 - 1. Preheat the oven to 350°F (180°C).
 Oil a 13-by-9-inch baking pan.

-- 2. In a blender, blitz the brown sugar or Sucanat and cinnamon until powdery.
+- 2. In a blender, blitz the brown sugar or Sucanat and cinnamon until finely ground and powdery.
 Transfer to a small bowl.

 - 3. In the blender or a food processor, pulse the walnuts until mostly finely chopped but still a bit chunky.
 Transfer to a small bowl and stir in 1/3 of the sugar mixture.
-Do the same for the pistachios and the almonds, dumping each mixture into a separate bowl.
+Repeat with the pistachios and the almonds, dumping each type of nut in a separate bowl.

-- 4. Cover the phyllo sheets with a large piece plastic wrap, then cover that with a towel that’s just barely damp.
+- 4. Cover the phyllo sheets with a large piece plastic wrap, then cover that with a towel that’s barely damp.
 Remove 1 sheet and place it on a clean work surface.
-Brush half the surface with olive or coconut oil.
+Brush half the phyllo sheet with olive or coconut oil.
 Fold the sheet in half and place it in the prepared pan, then brush the top with oil.
 Repeat with 2 more sheets.
 Scatter the walnuts over the phyllo in an even layer.
-Repeat the layering with 3 more sheets phyllo, the pistachios, 3 more sheets phyllo, and the almonds.
-Layer the last 3 sheets phyllo on top.
+Repeat the layering with 3 more sheets phyllo, the pistachios, 3 more phyllo sheets, and the almonds.
+Layer the last 3 phyllo sheets on top.

-- 6. In a small saucepan, combine the agave syrup, water, and lemon zest.
-Bring to a boil over high heat, then lower the heat and simmer, stirring occasionally, for 10 minutes.
-Let cool slightly, then remove and discard the zest.
+- 6. In a small saucepan over high heat, combine the agave syrup, water, and lemon zest and bring to a boil.
+Reduce the heat and simmer, stirring occasionally, for 10 minutes.
+Remove from the heat and let cool slightly.
+Remove and discard the zest.

 - 7. Pour the syrup over the pastry.
-Cover the baklava and refrigerate for at least 1 hour before serving.
-Stored in the refrigerator, tightly covered, the baklava will keep for about 2 weeks.
+Cover the baklava with plastic wrap and refrigerate for at least 1 hour before serving.
+(You can refrigerate the baklava, tightly covered, for about 2 weeks.)